Updated December 2023

 Not sure exactly what kind of business position you'd be good at, but want to keep your options open?
 A business diploma is your best bet.
 This is quite possibly the most flexible college program out there.

-Your courses will cover every aspect of business operations, including:
+Courses typically cover many aspects of business operations, including:

 - Project management